Physical Therapy

 • Diagnoses: A clear identification of the patient’s condition to guide treatment.

-How to Establish a Plan of Care in Physical Therapy?
+How to Establish a Plan of Care in Physical Therapy

-When establishing a plan of care, it is important to ensure it is created by a qualified professional, such as a qualified physical therapist.
-Also, the plan of care must be finalized before any therapy treatments can begin, ensuring a structured and compliant approach to patient care.
+The plan of care must be finalized before any therapy treatments can begin, ensuring a structured and compliant approach to patient care.

 • Ensure the plan includes your signature, professional credentials (e.g., PT, OT), and the date it was established.